50 Table Manners Everyone Should Know Before They’re 30

 You might not think anyone will notice that under-the-table detail, but people will notice (and likely frown upon) tucking said napkin into your shirt when messy food—like lobster or a plate of ribs—arrives at the table.
 Unless a special bib is offered and the setting is casual (i.e., backyard BBQ or fish shack), leave your napkin in your lap, eat carefully and hope for the best.

 Need to get up to use the restroom?
 Deposit your napkin on the seat of your chair, not on the table.
 The latter is only OK at the end of the meal ands signifies that you’re done eating.

-The wine’s being poured, and you’re first served.
+The wine’s being poured into fine glassware, and you’re first served.
 That doesn’t mean you should start drinking.
 It’s always polite to wait until all the glasses have been filled.
+(Discover these things that polite people always say.)
 And if there’s a host, even consider holding off until they raise their glass for a toast or take their own initial sip.
 (When it comes to champagne at a wedding, there’s additional wedding etiquette to follow, of course.)

 When to start eating